How does retinoid affect the skin?

-Retinoids are vitamin A derivatives widely used in dermatology for their many benefits on the skin.
-Whether for acne treatment, skin rejuvenation or managing signs of aging, these compounds play a vital role thanks to their regenerative and skin-boosting properties.
+Retinoids are vitamin A derivatives widely used in dermatology for their many benefits to the skin.
+Whether treating acne, rejuvenating the skin or managing the signs of aging, these compounds play an essential role thanks to their regenerative and skin-stimulating properties.

 What are retinoids?

-Retinoids work primarily by regulating cell turnover and promoting the differentiation of epidermal cells.
-This means that they help speed up the skin cell turnover cycle, which can be particularly beneficial for treating acne, reducing wrinkles and other signs of aging, and evening out skin tone.
+Retinoids work primarily by regulating cell renewal and promoting epidermal cell differentiation.
+This means they help speed up the skin's cell renewal cycle, which can be particularly beneficial in treating acne, reducing wrinkles and other signs of aging, and evening out skin tone.

-Retinoic acid (or all-trans retinoic acid ) is the most active form of retinoids and acts directly on specific nuclear receptors found in skin cells.
-It is often used in higher concentrations and may require a prescription due to its potency and potential effects on the skin.
+Retinoic acid (or all-trans-retinoic acid) is the most active form of retinoid, acting directly on specific nuclear receptors present in skin cells.
+It is often used in higher concentrations and may require a medical prescription due to its potency and potential effects on the skin.

-Other forms of retinoids, such as retinol , retinyl palmitate, and other retinyl esters, are also used in cosmetics and skin care products.
-These forms are generally less irritating than pure retinoic acid and may be better tolerated by sensitive skin, although they may require continued use for visible results.
+Other forms of retinoids, such as retinol, retinyl palmitate and other retinol esters, are also used in cosmetics and skincare products.
+These forms are generally less irritating than pure retinoic acid and may be better tolerated by sensitive skin, although they may require continuous use for visible results.

 In summary, retinoids are vitamin A-derived compounds that offer a wide range of skin benefits, from managing acne to promoting younger, healthier skin.
-Their use often requires a personalized approach tailored to your skin type and specific concerns, under the supervision of a healthcare professional or dermatologist to maximize benefits while minimizing potential side effects.
+Their use often requires a personalized approach tailored to specific skin types and concerns, under the supervision of a healthcare professional or dermatologist to maximize benefits while minimizing potential adverse effects.

 Beneficial effects on the skin